Fill your College Details

 4. Image Processing: C for graphics programming helps in activities such as image Enhancement, Filtering and manipulation.

-5. Graphical User Interfaces (GUIs): Graphics programming involves developing interactive and welcoming interfaces in software programs.
+5. Graphical User Interfaces (GUIs): Graphic programming involves developing interactive, user-friendly interfaces for software programs.

-6. Simulations and Visualisations: It creates simulations and visualises real-world situations based on physical simulation, simulations in science, and more.
+6. Simulations and Visualisations: It creates simulations and visualises real-world situations using physical simulation, scientific simulations, and more.

-7. Embedded Systems: Graphics programming is used in embedded systems to realise effective graphical outputs and inputs for devices such as smart appliances and medical instruments.
+7. Embedded Systems: Graphics programming is used in embedded systems to deliver practical graphical user interfaces and inputs for devices such as smart appliances and medical instruments.

 Pros and Cons of Graphics Program